DevQtie/glamgear-admin-blazor/README.md

 ## Important note: Always utilize the Bootstrap v5.3.3 as it is already embedded to the project structure, and it should be used properly.

+## 1.7.4.0-alpha

+* [COMPLETED] Separate the layout of the login page from the main layout with sidemenu.
+It should retain the authentication as functional, with bug fixes.

 ## 1.7.3.1-alpha

 * TODO: Separate the layout of the login page from the main layout with sidemenu.
 It should retain the authentication as functional.